The Happy Wanderer

 In 1953, a BBC radio broadcast of the choir's winning performance at the Llangollen International Musical Eisteddfod turned the song into an instant hit.
-On January 22, 1954, the song entered the UK singles chart and stayed on the chart—only a Top 12 at the time—for 26 non-consecutive weeks, peaking at Number 2 (for five consecutive weeks).
+On 22 January 1954 the song entered the UK singles chart and stayed on the chart—only a Top 12 at the time—for 26 non-consecutive weeks, peaking at Number 2 (for five consecutive weeks).
+Another version by the British vocal ensemble The Stargazers reached number 12 in April of 1954.

 The amateur choir, many of whose original members were war orphans, turned into an international phenomenon in the following years.
 The group performed on many international tours under the name Obernkirchen Children's Choir and recorded several albums.
-They made two appearances on The Ed Sullivan Show (November 29, 1964, and December 11, 1966).
+They made two appearances on The Ed Sullivan Show (29 November 1964 and 11 December 1966).

-Die Isarspatzen, Herbert Beckh und das Tanzorchester des Bayerischer Rundfunks München have recorded a German version of the song "Der fröhliche Wanderer".
+Die Isarspatzen, Herbert Beckh und das Tanzorchester des Bayerischen Rundfunks Munich have recorded a German version of the song "Der fröhliche Wanderer".
 Electrola released that recording in 1955 as catalog number EG 8082.